moogacs/docs.buf.build/docs/introduction.md

 To install `buf`, please see the [installation](installation.mdx) page.

 Next, we recommend completing the [tour](tour/introduction.md).
-The tour will give you an overview of most of the existing functionality of Buf, and takes approximately 20 minutes to complete.
+The tour provides an overview of most of the existing functionality of Buf and takes approximately 20 minutes to complete.

 After completing the tour, check out the remainder of the documentation for your specific areas of interest.
 We've aimed to provide as much documentation